-Monitored lakes in the Southern Michigan/Northern Indiana Drift Plains (Ecoregion 56) had the second highest median Secchi disk transparency of 7.6 feet.
-This ecoregion contains the majority of the natural, glacial lakes in Indiana.
+Monitored lakes in the Southern Michigan/Northern Indiana Drift Plains (Ecoregion 56) had the second highest median Secchi disk transparency of 7.3 feet.
+This ecoregion contains many of the natural, glacial lakes in Indiana.
 Transparency is expected to be higher in these lakes because they are natural lakes and are deeper than other kinds of lakes.

-Monitored lakes in the Interior Plateau (Ecoregion 71) had a median transparency of 7.15 feet.
-All of the lakes monitored by volunteers in this ecoregion are impoundments and might be assumed to have lower transparency values.
+Monitored lakes in the Interior Plateau (Ecoregion 71) had a median transparency of 7.9 feet.
+All lakes monitored by volunteers in this ecoregion are impoundments and might be assumed to have lower transparency values.
 However, this region includes lakes located within Hoosier National Forest and several other Indiana State Parks and Forests.
 The largely forested watersheds provide more protection for the lakes by reducing soil erosion and nutrient loss.

-The one monitored lake in the Interior River Valleys and Hills (Ecoregion 72) had a median transparency of 20.55 feet.
+The one monitored lake in the Interior River Valleys and Hills (Ecoregion 72) had a median transparency of 2.7 feet.
 Land use in this ecoregion varies greatly and includes cropland, livestock, pasture, timber, and coal surface mines.
 The number of observations at lakes in different ecoregions should be taken into consideration when examining trends and comparing monitored lakes across ecoregions.

 Figure 12.
-2019-2022 lake transparency among ecoregions for lakes in the Indiana Clean Lakes Volunteer Monitoring Program.
+2023-2024 lake transparency among ecoregions for lakes in the Indiana Clean Lakes Volunteer Monitoring Program.
 Median Secchi depth is represented by the line inside the boxes, and the error bars show the minimum and maximum values.
 The dots show outlier values.